 Small Enterprise Loan Fund

 Small businesses are the anchor of our economy.
 For the past 10 years, SMIF has provided micro loans through a partnership with the Small Business Administration (SBA).
 These loans support small business owners or start-up entrepreneurs who create service, retail, local foods, and manufacturing businesses.
 Even though these businesses are very small individually, they create the fabric necessary for community vitality.
 All Small Enterprise Loan recipients are eligible to receive free technical assistance.
-Contact Marcia Haley at 507-455-3215 for more information.
+Additional funds are available through the Huisman Family Fund for those living in Faribault County and the surrounding counties.
+Contact Marcia Haley at 507-214-7021 for more information.